gbedwell/intmap/THIRD_PARTY_LICENSES.md

 - License: MIT License
 - URL: https://github.com/lh3/minimap2

+### Other software
-This software includes code adapted from from the R package [sonicLength](https://rdrr.io/rforge/sonicLength/), authored by Charles Berry, and licensed under the GPL>=2 license.
++ The MLE method adapts code from the R package [sonicLength](https://rdrr.io/rforge/sonicLength/). sonicLength was authored by Charles Berry and is licensed under the GPL>=2 license.